- Safer sex practices

 A social stigma is a negative characteristic associated with a person or a group of people.
 These markings are not based on factual information or logical conclusions but on assumptions.
 Often these assumptions are triggered by the way people talk, look, or act.
-A stigma can lead to misidentifying peoples actions or intentions which can, in the worst case, limit their freedom and/or wellbeing.
+A stigma can lead to misidentifying peoples' actions or intentions which can, in the worst case, limit their freedom and/or wellbeing.
 An example of a social stigma is the belief that a person living with HIV is somehow ‘dirty’ or ‘immoral’, and that you should avoid any close physical contact with them.

-Often described as development that meets the needs of the present, without compromising the ability of future generations to meet their own needs.
+Sustainable development is often described as development that meets the needs of the present, without compromising the ability of future generations to meet their own needs.
 Sustainable development involves balancing human development with natural resources, and the limits of the earth and environment and encompasses intergenerational responsibility.

 Sustainable Development Goals (SDGs)